Are Certain Types of People Prone to OCD?

 Are you determined to meet your goals no matter the cost?
 Do you find it difficult to get to sleep at night without finishing every little detail of your work?

-People with the quality of “Persistence” tend to be hard-working, innovative, and immune to fatigue.
-While this isn’t necessarily a bad personality trait, it could lead to unhealthy behavior, such as perfectionism.
+People with the quality of “persistence” tend to be hard-working, innovative, and immune to fatigue.
+While this isn’t necessarily a bad personality trait, it could lead to unhealthy behavior, like perfectionism.

-People who aren’t persistant tend to be less goal-oriented and more laid-back.
+People who aren’t persistent tend to be less goal-oriented and more laid-back.

 5.)
 Self-Directedness